💪🏻 AutoML recap

 Meta-Learning: Methods that focus on automated learning based on prior experience with other tasks.

-In Edge#61, we provide an overview of the original AutoML paper and show how Amazon AutoGluon Brings Deep Learning to AutoML.
+In Edge#61 (read without subscription), we provide an overview of the original AutoML paper and show how Amazon AutoGluon Brings Deep Learning to AutoML.

 Hyperparameter Optimization (HPO)